 Participants get a backpack, snacks, and bottled water.
 Come prepared with sunscreen, a swimsuit, closed-toed shoes, and insect repellent.

-Maui Treasure Hunt is a great way to engage the kids, get some exercise, and learn about the Hawaiian island in the process.
+Maui Treasure Hunt begins near Kahului and is a great way to engage the kids, get some exercise, and learn about the Hawaiian island in the process.

 13. Go Whale Watching

-One of the most spectacular family-friendly activities in Maui is to go whale watching.
+One of the most spectacular family-friendly activities in Maui is to go on a whale watching tour.
 Prime whale watching season is between December and April, so if you schedule your family vacation during winter break, you’ll be in luck.

 Humpback whales travel here annually, with most whale calves born in Hawaiian waters.
 You may also spot false killer whales and several other species.

-The large boats give your family room to move about.
+The large tour boats on this family tour will give everyone room to move about.
 Bring some snacks and a few activities for the journey out to the whale grounds.

 The whole family will love seeing these gentle giants move through the open ocean during their annual migration.
-It’s a special experience that you shouldn’t miss.
+It’s one of the incredible experiences on a Maui vacation you shouldn’t miss.

 14. Visit Sea Turtles at Ho’okipa Beach